fsantanna/dceu/doc/manual.md

 A sequence of expressions evaluate to its last expression.

-### Blocks
+### 4.1.1.
+Blocks

-A Block delimits a lexical scope for variables and dynamic values:
+A block delimits a lexical scope for variables and dynamic values:
 A variable is only visible to expressions in the block in which it was declared.
 A dynamic value cannot escape the block in which it was created (e.g., from